kriwil/kriwil/content/development/0002-pelican-and-circleci.md

 so there's some steps need to be done to use that.

 1. insert your [AWS S3 access key ID, and secret key ID][circleci-awscli]
-2. create circle.yml in your repository:
+2. create circle.yml in your repository

+Here's how the circle.yml should be:

     :::yml
     dependencies:
       override: